Skip to content

 It is then possible to add the constraint that these transitions need to be in coincidence in the level scheme:

 The list of possibilities is clearly shorter with this condition.
 An important point here is that for each given case, a probability factor is given.
 This probability factor is calculated as the successive branching ratio from the upper transition to the lower one.
-A probability of 1 means that, according to the database, all the decays corresponding the higher excitation energy will go the lower decay.
+A probability of 1 means that, according to the database, all the decays corresponding to the higher excitation energy will go through the lower decay.
 The results are sorted, first by probability value, and then by the energy difference between the daughter level of the upper decay and the parent level of the lower decay.
-An energy difference of 0 means that the two decay are directly connected in the level scheme.
+An energy difference of 0 means that the two decays are directly connected in the level scheme.

 Finally, one can also ask for three decays in coincidence, adding in the following example the energy of the \(10^{+} \rightarrow 8^{+}\) transition in 100Zr: